 Lucius is reticent and taciturn, Ivy is his opposite, vivacious and talkative.
 As mentioned, it is not until the very end of the second porch scene he finds his own voice.

 Much of the second scene’s mood of quiet urgency springs from being shot as a very long take.
 At 183 seconds it is Shyamalan’s second longest, only beaten by the 229-second train seduction scene in Unbreakable.
 The current shot differs from that in its utter simplicity and the lack of camera movement (except for a softly intensifying track-in as Lucius touches Ivy on the cheek).
-The scene also appears to be designed to reverberate inside the film as well as across Shyamalan’s filmography.
+The scene also appears to be designed to reverberate not only inside the film but also across Shyamalan’s filmography.
 It has big similarities to the conversation between the two brothers in Signs (“Are you the kind who sees signs, sees miracles?
 Or do you believe that people just get lucky?”).
 Furthermore, the first porch scene ends with a long speech by Ivy (about Kitty having “found love, again”, underlining that Ivy herself is now “free to receive interest from anyone who might have interest”), which is mirrored by the second scene ending with a long monologue by Lucius.

 The Village is a film with lots of crying, but while Noah, in typical fashion, weeps uncontrollably, the most beautiful occasions are often of the precision type: Ivy’s lone tear at the most intense moment of the explanation scene behind the shed; her tear just before she lets go of the magic rocks in the quest sequence; and perhaps most beautiful of all, Lucius’s tear when facing Edward at the end of the second town meeting.